lawlist/lorg-calendar/README.md

       which will also copy the date to the kill-ring.
 Left-clicking on a date previously marked with the left-click will remove the overlay.

 `lorg-calendar` is a simplified variation of a custom calendar that I use daily, which is on Github just in case anyone is interested in seeing how it works.
 It does not come with any instructions other than the first few lines in the comments at the beginning of the file (same as above).
-It is an Emacs 3-month or 12-month calendar that scrolls (forwards/backwards in time) and is able to mark birthdays, holidays, appointments, and dates previously marked with the mouse.
+It is an Emacs 3-month or 12-month calendar that scrolls (forwards/backwards in time) and is able to mark birthdays, holidays, appointments, court appearances, and dates previously marked with the mouse.

 The 12-month scrolling calendar is a culmination of help that I received from several people who responded to various threads on stackoverflow.com regarding algorithms and so forth.
 Where help was provided, I have included citations in the comments of the code.
 It relies upon many of the existing functions/features of the Emacs built-in `calendar` and `org-mode` libraries.